 Satorre v.
 San Mateo

-In 2011, Advancing Justice – Asian Law Caucus joined as co-counsel with the Lawyers Committee for Civil Rights and the firm, Arnold & Porter, in a lawsuit against the County of San Mateo alleging claims under the California Voting Rights Act.
-San Mateo was the only county remaining in the state of California that used an at-large voting system for County Supervisor seats that diluted minority vote.
+In 2011, Advancing Justice – Asian Law Caucus joined as co-counsel with the Lawyers Committee for Civil Rights and the firm Arnold & Porter in a lawsuit against the County of San Mateo alleging claims under the California Voting Rights Act.
+San Mateo was the only county remaining in the state of California that still used an at-large voting system for County Supervisor seats, which had the effect of diluting minority vote.
 Over the preceding two decades, the Asian American and Latino communities had grown tremendously but Asian Americans and Latinos had been unable to win Supervisor seats.

-Carlito Pantig, a caregiver and community activist from San Francisco, CA, shares his journey as a protector of the ballot in the Philippines and his perspectives on voting in the U.S. Film by John Liau.
+Above: Carlito Pantig, a caregiver and community activist from San Francisco, CA, shares his journey as a protector of the ballot in the Philippines and his perspectives on voting in the U.S. Film by John Liau.

-Jenn Ngu, a psychology student at City College of San Francisco, shares her excitement about her duty and opportunity to vote for the first time in this election.
+Above: Jenn Ngu, a psychology student at City College of San Francisco, shares her excitement about her duty and opportunity to vote for the first time in this election.
 Film by John Liau.

-Anh-Tuan Tran, a teacher from Alameda, CA, shares his journey from Vietnam to the U.S. and encourages the younger Vietnamese generation to cherish and exercise the right to vote.
+Above: Anh-Tuan Tran, a teacher from Alameda, CA, shares his journey from Vietnam to the U.S. and encourages the younger Vietnamese generation to cherish and exercise the right to vote.
 Film by John Liau.